NWUHEP/ntupleProducer/README.md

 The Ntuple Producer code
 ========================
 This is a CMSSW code for creating small ROOT ntuples from CMS data/MC samples.
+Check out this twiki for more details: [CMS/UserCodeNWUntupleProducer][1]

 Instructions for Users
 ---------------------